aws-samples/eks-workshop-developers/website/docs/java/introduction/workshop-setup.md

 ![cloud9-new-terminal](./images/cloud9-new-terminal.png)

 ![cloud9-terminal](./images/cloud9-terminal.png)

-## 3. Additional hints

-The AWS account will only be available for the duration of this workshop and you will not be able to retain access after the workshop is complete.
-However, you can access the workshop instructions anytime after this event via [Java on AWS Immersion Day](https://catalog.workshops.aws/java-on-aws-immersion-day/en-US).

 :::warning
 AWS Cloud9 does not auto-save your files.
 Please ensure to save your files before deploying any changes via Ctrl+S or the top menu File&rarr;Save all.